MooersLab/pymolsnips/README.md

 Nonetheless, *Micro* is easier to use than *vim* or *emacs*.
 Like *nano*, it uses keybindings between keyboard shortcuts and commands to get work done.
 The collection of keybinding is defined in a `json` file.
-[*Micro*](https://github.com/zyedidia/micro) has binaries available for Mac, Windows, Linux, and three flavors of BSD
+[*Micro*](https://github.com/zyedidia/micro) has binaries available for Mac, Windows, Linux, and three flavors of BSD.

 <A href=#FASTLINKS2>Return to list of editors above.</A>